Table of Contents

 Follow these steps Of growing peaches in containers if you’re a small space owner.

-1. Choose Perfect Container
+1. Choose The Perfect Container

 Use a five-gallon pot if you're planting a smaller dwarf like the Golden Glory.
 Use a larger 15-gallon container for a larger variety, such as Red Haven.
 Make sure there are plenty of drain holes in the container.
 Place the container on a tray and fill it with several inches of gravel or stones to allow water to drain more efficiently and keep the peach tree roots out of standing water.

 The tree should be planted in a location that receives full sun throughout the day for the best fruit output.
-The morning light is especially important since it aids in the drying of morning dew from the fruit.
+The morning light is especially important since it aids in drying morning dew from the fruit.

 Choose a site with slightly fertile, well-drained soil.
 Peach trees do not grow in areas where the soil is constantly compacted or wet.
 The soil pH should be somewhat acidic, ranging between 6 and 6.5.
 Planting peaches in low-lying places allow cold air and frost to settle more quickly, lowering the quality of your peaches.